The Ancestry of Nathaniel Martin

 It was only a couple of years after coming back from Yorktown that James began his life as a husband and father, matching his own father’s example of doing so at twenty-one.
 Actually, it was just short of that age, with the wedding taking place 25 Apr 1783.
 His wife was Betsy Smelser.
 James was the only one of the sons of John and Margaret to wed so early, the rest all waiting much longer.
 It is worth wondering if it was a shotgun wedding.
 The best genealogies of the family have the first child, John, born 22 March 1781.
 This could well mean there is an error in the record -- one prominent researcher as it as 1784, which could mean he was part of a set of twins, the other being his sister Martha.
 If the earlier date is correct, the couple conceived their first child three years before they wed, at a time when James had just turned eighteen and Betsy was only about sixteen.
 This does not seem likely.
 Either the date is not right, or it has some other explanation -- for example, it could be that John was actually the son of James’s older brother William, adopted after William died.
 If there were complications of any sort at the beginning of James and Betsy’s relationship, these stresses did not harm its longevity.
 The pair were spouses for over sixty years, all the way to the death of James in 1843.
 One side effect of them getting started young, though, was that their kids were barely younger than James’s youngest siblings and it is sometimes hard to be sure which generation of the family is reflected in Bedford County marriage records filed in the first two decades of the 19th Century.
 Some of James and Betsy’s kids had names identical to those of some of his nieces and nephews.

-The children were born from the early 1780s up into the first few years of the next century, the last being born about 1804 when Betsy was turning forty, a typical stopping point.
+The children were born from the early 1780s up into the first few years of the next century, the last being born about 1807 when Betsy was in her early forties.
 The precise number of children is unclear.
-Most sources confirm nine children, but it is twelve if all of the possible children are included.
+There is no doubt there were at least ten, but it is twelve if all of the possible children are included.
 In order of birth, the full twelve are John, Martha, Jacob, Catherine, James William (known by his middle name), Rebecca, Nathaniel (or Nathan), Charles, Mary (known as Polly), Matilda (Millie), and Elizabeth (Eliza), as well as Sarah, whose birth-order position is uncertain -- she is mentioned as one of James’s heirs in an 1849 land transaction.
 A man named Moses Wright bought land that year that James and Betsy had owned, and all the living heirs were required to confirm that they had no further claim.
 Sarah is on that list, but does not turn up in family records made prior to that date, hence the mystery.
 The children arrived at an almost clockwork-like pace of every other year through the birth of Rebecca.
 But between Rebecca and Nathaniel is a gap of six or seven years.
 The odds are high that at least a couple of children were born during this span, say one about 1892 and another in the middle of the decade.
 Sarah’s birth could easily fit into one of these positions, but aside from that possibility, James and Betsy may have lost one or more babies whose existence has left no detectible trace.
 There is also the possibility James was not siring children during these gaps because he was absent from the home.
 The 1790s was a period when European-Americans were rapidly pushing out the native tribes of the lands just west of the Appalachian range.
 The economic opportunities for someone with enough cash to obtain land or, for instance, fund a sawmill in a fast-building locality, were perhaps too good to pass up.
 Sometimes these frontier areas were too raw to be suitable for a wife and kids, so it could be James went on his own.
 There is no direct evidence now that he was involved in such a foray, but it is easy to imagine he may have been the person who first investigated the Kentucky land that his brother-in-law Henry Miller was sent to oversee in 1800 or so.

 If James did not “check out things out west” in the 1790s, then we have to assume he spent his twenties, thirties, and most of his forties simply being a gentleman farmer and minor official of the Goose Creek area of Bedford County, serving as his father’s main lieutenant.
 We know from his pension application that he and Betsy moved in 1809 to neighboring Franklin County, VA.
 By then, his mother was probably deceased.
 His father was transferring ownership of Bedford County land to other sons; it stands to reason John may have had a parcel in Franklin County that was given to James.
 The move was probably a small one -- perhaps only a few miles.
 It was not more than a couple of dozen miles.
 There is one other possible impetus for this move.
 James and Betsy’s son Jacob was charged with a felony 6 June 1807.
 Jacob went “on the lam” to Botetourt County and eventually on to Randolph County, WV, where he operated under the Piercy and Percy spellings of the surname, perhaps as a way of hiding his origins.
 This incident may have negatively affected the reputation of James and Betsy, spurring them to head for Franklin County after a couple of years of coping with the gossip.
 Another potential blow to their reputation may have been the birth of their grandson Nathan Pearcy in about 1808.
 Nathan Pearcy, who as a grown man would eventually settle in Daviess County, MO (a place where many Bedford/Franklin County folk moved in the late 1850s and early 1860s), appears to have been born out of wedlock to James and Betsy’s daughter Catherine Pearcy a few years prior to her marriage to John Richardson.